 An entity operating an offset project or early action offset project that is registered with ARB pursuant to subarticles 13 or 14.
 Entities qualifying as voluntarily associated entities under this subparagraph may hold offsets without needing to fulfill the requirements of section 95830(c)(1)(G).
 Entities qualifying as voluntarily associated entities under this subparagraph may also hold allowances, but only after fulfilling the requirements of section 95830(c)(1)(G); or

-An entity providing clearing services in which it takes only temporary possession of compliance instruments for the purpose of clearing transactions between two entities registered with the Cap-and-Trade Program.
+An entity providing clearing services in which it takes only temporary possession of compliance instruments for the purpose of clearing transactions between two entities registered with the Cap-and-Invest Program.
 A qualified entity must be a derivatives clearing organization as defined in the Commodities Exchange Act (7 U.S.C. § 1a(9)) that is registered with the U.S. Commodity Futures Trading Commission pursuant to the Commodities Exchange Act (7 U.S.C. § 7a-1(a)).

 An individual registering as a voluntarily associated entity must have a primary residence in the United States.